McKillop History, Family Crest & Coats of Arms

 The MacPhillip or MacPhillips variant reappears later in history as the first record of the branch was found as "Philip, a son of Fingonius, prior of Iona, who was commemorated on a tombstone in Cladh Reg, Kirkapoll, Tiree, 1495. "

-Important Dates for the McKillop family
+Early History of the McKillop family

 This web page shows only a small excerpt of our McKillop research.
 Another 124 words (9 lines of text) covering the years 1433, 1437, 1526, 1532, 1547 and 1659 are included under the topic Early McKillop History in all our PDF Extended History products and printed products wherever possible.